fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	"He began the creation of man from clay, and made his progeny from a quintessence of fluid" (Quran 32:7-8)

-While the creation of Eve is not described in detail, the Qur'an does make it clear that a "mate" was created with Adam, from the same nature and soul.
-"It is He Who created you from a single person, and made his mate of like nature, in order that he might dwell with her in love" (7:189).
-She is not mentioned by name in the Qur'an, but in Islamic tradition she is known as "Hawwa" (Eve).

-From these two individuals, generations of human beings have inhabited the earth.
-"Oh humankind!
-We created you from a single pair of a male and a female, and made you into nations and tribes, so that you may know each other (not that ye may despise each other).
-Verily the most honored among you in the sight of Allah is the who is the most righteous of you.
-And Allah has full knowledge and is well acquainted (with all things)" (49:13)
+Allah breathed a soul into Adam and Adam sneezed and said "Alhamdulillah".

+Allah gave Adam knowledge and taught him names.
+Angels asked Allah why He want to send to Earth humans knowing that they will transgress.
+Allah told angels that He knows what they know not.

+There is a hadith that Allah showed Adam all of his descendands, and Adam pointed out to Davud and asked who he was.
+He also asked Allah to add Davud 40 years from Adam's life.

 </details>

 <details>
 	<summary>Iblis refused to bow down to Adam</summary>

 The Qur’an tells the story of Iblis several different times, each time offering different facets of the story.
 The version most relevant for our purposes, is in the seventh sura.
-God speaks first.

 	We created you, We formed you; and then We commanded the angels, "bow down before Adam," and they bowed.
 But not Iblis; he refused to be one of those who bow.